 3Tell the recipient first.
 If possible, notify the recipient first and schedule a delivery date that works for both of you.
 If the item is food that should arrive cold, tell them to ensure that it is still refrigerator cold when they open the package.
 Notify the recipient that they should refrigerate or freeze the food immediately.
 Your carrier is responsible to deliver the perishable items on time, but the customer is responsible for someone being available to receive the package.XTrustworthy SourceUS Food and Drug AdministrationU.S. government agency responsible for promoting public healthGo to sourceIf the item is food that should arrive cold, tell the recipient not to eat or even taste it if the following condition isn’t met: the food should be delivered partially or fully frozen, or at least refrigerator cold.
 If unsure, the recipient can use a food thermometer to check: it should not be above 40°F (4.4°C).X

 4Consider how to send the parcel.
 The FDA recommends that you ship perishable items using overnight delivery.XTrustworthy SourceUS Food and Drug AdministrationU.S. government agency responsible for promoting public healthGo to source Avoid sending at the end of the week.
 Your perishable items will probably sit in a shipping facility over the weekend.
 Send items as early in the week as possible.X Consider where the recipient is and whether they can receive food and refrigerate it on acceptance.
-Will their residence or place of be better for this?If you’re sending items to an office, make sure that it will arrive on a weekday.
+Will their residence or place of work be better for this?If you’re sending items to an office, make sure that it will arrive on a weekday.
 Also ensure that the office has refrigerator space for keeping the items cold.Method 2Method 2 of 3:Packing Cold Items

 1Try to avoid items that require refrigeration.
 If you’re shipping perishable items, try if possible to opt for items that don’t need to be kept cold.
 It is a lot less hassle and will require less packaging and handling considerations.For example, seasoning packets, hardy candy, dried fruits, and canned nuts don’t require refrigeration.
 Homemade sweets like praline, toffee and sugar cookies don’t need refrigerated packaging because their sugar content wards off bacteria.XTrustworthy SourceEatRight.orgOrganization associated with the Academy of Nutrition and Dietetics providing advice about food, health, and fitnessGo to source